 People were happy and relaxed with staff.
 They said they felt safe and there were sufficient staff to support them.
-One person told us, "I feel safe here".
-Another said, "I think there are enough staff here, there are two shifts".
+One person told us, "I feel 100% safe here".
+Another said, "There is always a member of staff nearby".
 When staff were recruited, their employment history was checked and references obtained.
 Checks were also undertaken to ensure new staff were safe to work within the care sector.
 Staff were knowledgeable and trained in safeguarding adults and what action they should take if they suspected abuse was taking place.